A Summer Guide to Salzburg, Austria

 jana meerman salzburg austria (6)

-11. Attend the world famous annual Festspiele (or watch reruns at Siemens)
+Attend the world-famous Festspiele (or watch free reruns at Siemens)

-Salzburg is famous for its annual Festspiele, held at the Festspielehaus, bringing world-class performances to the stage.
+Salzburg is famous for its annual Festspiele at the Festspielehaus, bringing world-class performances to the stage.
 Running for six weeks every summer, you'll see people dressed to the nines for some of the best in performing arts.

-Otherwise, you can watch reruns of previous years' performances for free on the big screen in the Kapitelplatz at the Siemens Festival!
+If you didn't get tickets, you can watch reruns of previous years' performances for free on the big screen in the Kapitelplatz during the Siemens Festival!

 Many people complain that Salzburg nightlife is non-existent.
-And sure, it doesn't compete with big cities, but I actually love our small night life because it doesn't get outrageously loud and unruly and there are a few really wicked clubs to go dancing in and really... a few good ones is all you need.
-My favourite is definitely reggaeton at Pepe's Club, and there are plenty of other choices in that same neighbourhood.
-Start your night with drinks at Mentor's (they do some really great virgin cocktails, too!) and then head out.
+Sure, it can't compete with big cities, but I actually love our small night life because it doesn't get outrageously loud and unruly.
+There are a few really fun clubs to go dancing in and really... a few good ones are all you need.
+My favourite is reggaeton at Pepe's Club which is in the same neighbourhood as most other dancing spots.
+Start your night with drinks at Mentor's (they do some really great mocktails, too) and then head out!

 jana meerman pepe culture club salzburg

-The mountains around Salzburg - both across northern Austria and in Bavaria across the border in southern Germany - are seriously otherwordly.
-Probably my absolute favourite summer activity of all is to be out hiking in the mountains.
+The mountains around Salzburg - both in Austria and across the border in Bavaria, Germany - are seriously astounding.
+Probably my absolute favourite summer activity of all is just to be out hiking in the mountains.

 jana meerman schafberg hike wolfgangsee austria (23)